elastic/ecctl/docs/ecctl_deployment_traffic-filter_create.md

 Creates traffic filter rulesets

 ```
-ecctl deployment traffic-filter create --filter-region <region> --name <filter name> --type <filter type> --source <filter source>,<filter source>  [flags]
+ecctl deployment traffic-filter create --region <region> --name <filter name> --type <filter type> --source <filter source>,<filter source>  [flags]
 ```

 ### Options

 ```
       --description string   Optional description for the traffic filter.
-      --filter-region string   Region where the filter will be available for.
   -h, --help                 help for create
       --include-by-default   If set, any future eligible deployments will have this filter applied automatically.
       --name string          Name for the traffic filter.
       --source strings       List of allowed traffic filter sources.
 Can be IP addresses, CIDR masks, or VPC endpoint IDs
       --type string          Type of traffic filter.
 Can be one of [ip, vpce])
 ```

 ### Options inherited from parent commands